L1NCCTF/l1nc.github.io/_posts/2022-05-10-hsctf9-gallery.md

 date: 2022-05-10
 ---

-*A web challenge to figure out how to get the flag with directory traversal.*
+*A simple web challenge involving directory traversal and determining how to bypass the constraints.*